dalofa/telomore/README.md

 ### Examples

 #### Example 1: Illumina extension of NBC_00015
 The chromosome of Streptomyces sp.
 NBC_00015 were extended with ONT data and subsequently with Illumina data.
-The Illumina data extended the left end with 23 bases, which look weel supported when inspecting the bam file at the end.
+The Illumina data extended the left end with 23 bases, which look well supported when inspecting the bam file at the end.
 <p align="center">
   <img src="images/NBC_00015_illumina.png" alt="map1" width="800">
 </p>

 #### Example 2: Nanopore extension of NBC_00008
 The chromsome of Streptomyces sp.
 NBC_00008 were extended with ONT data.
 The right end were extended with 23 bases, which seem well supported by the aligned reads.
-However, about 7 bases were trimmed of the consesus due to low quality of the final bases of the reads.
+However, about 7 bases were trimmed of the consensus due to low quality of the final bases of the reads.
 Thus, one could consider other sequencing methods or rerunning with a decreased threshold for trimming.
 <p align="center">
   <img src="images/NBC_00008_ONT.png" alt="map2" width="800">
 </p>